How long has the doctor practiced?

 Can I use my own frames?

 Usually, you can have new lenses put into your favorite pair of frames.
-There are some factors, such as age, design, and material of the frames that might make this more difficult, but our opticians will try their best to salvage your old frames.
+There are some factors, such as age, design, and material of the frames that might make this more difficult, Our opticians will make the final determination if we can try to use them, though they still might break through no fault of our own or the lab.
 If your frames are older than 2 years, the material used might render them unusable.

 Do you take coupons or price match?